Gaotrees/caffe-doc/Installation-(OSX).md

+not fully working OS 10.9 / working in OS 10.7.5 Lion

 Here are a few notes of installation tries on Mac.
 Just for the record.

 (Sergey and Yangqing) Maverick with the most recent clang does not work with caffe yet, due to libc++ problems.